10 ways to de-stress and achieve mindfulness

 With the majority of us working in Urban environments, it’s important for us to get out of the city and absorb the sights and sounds of nature.
 Being in nature helps us experience a different kind of living – one that is organic and peaceful.
 Spend time in your garden, unwind by the beach, climb a mountain or wander through one of Australia’s 500 National Parks.
 Being in nature allows your mind to wander with your body.

 Some of us feel guilty about pampering ourselves.
 But it doesn’t have to involve a lot of time or money.
 For example, massages and facials are beneficial for your physical and mental health.
-Massage eases pain and can help manage depression and anxiety, while facials can relieve tension headaches and increase blood circulation.
+Massage eases pain and can help manage depression and anxiety, while facials can relieve tension headaches and increase blood circulation - even if you have to do them at home.

 Diet has a huge impact on our mood and energy levels.
 Good nutrition also reduces risk of chronic diseases and promotes good overall health.
 To brush up on the five food groups recommended for daily consumption, check out the Australian Guide to Healthy Eating.
 Find delicious and nutritious produce at one of Australia’s best food markets in your state.

 Researchers have proven that laughter lowers stress and increases memory.
 It can also enhance your learning ability and general quality of life.
 According to a 2016 study conducted in Norway, laughter may even make you live longer!
-So get together with your funniest friends, see a comedy show or trawl YouTube for the most hilarious cat videos.
+So choose a rom com on Netflix or trawl YouTube for the most hilarious cat videos.